-Paronychia canadensis (Canada forked chickweed) is a small, herbaceous annual of dry, sandy woodlands.
+Paronychia canadensis (Canada forked chickweed) is a small herbaceous annual of dry and sandy woodlands.
 In Minnesota, it is associated with oak or jack pine savannas in the southeast (Blufflands Subsection).
 All five locations have been documented in Houston and Fillmore counties, and one of the populations has not been successfully relocated since it was last observed in 1920.
-The species’ extreme rarity was known when it was designated a threatened species in 1996, however, it was hoped that more populations might be found with additional surveys.
-A comprehensive botanical survey of the region was subsequently completed by the Minnesota Biological Survey and, unfortunately, no additional populations of P. canadensis were located.
+The species’ extreme rarity was known when it was designated a threatened species in 1996; however, it was hoped that more populations might be found with additional surveys.
+A comprehensive botanical survey of the region was subsequently completed by the Minnesota Biological Survey, and unfortunately no additional populations of P. canadensis were located.
 Additionally, the known populations are threatened by habitat loss and degradation.
-Current threats include residential developments, vegetation changes that remove open microhabitats, and conversion to agriculture including tree plantations.
+Current threats include residential developments, vegetation changes that remove open microhabitats, and conversion to agriculture, including tree plantations.
 For these reasons, the status of P. canadensis was elevated from threatened to endangered in 2013.

-In Minnesota, P. canadensis is found in dry, sandy, oak or jack pine savannas, often on slightly raised river terraces in partial sun.
+In Minnesota, P. canadensis is found in dry and sandy oak or jack pine savannas, often on slightly raised river terraces in partial sun.
 It is associated with Quercus velutina (black oak), Quercus macrocarpa (bur oak), Pinus banksiana (jack pine), and a variety of forbs and grasses.

 Biology / Life History

-Each P. canadensis flower produces a bladder-like fruit, which contains one reddish-black, shiny, round seed, about 1 mm (0.04 in.) in diameter.
+Each P. canadensis flower produces a bladder-like fruit, which contains one shiny round reddish-black seed, about 1 mm (0.04 in.) in diameter.
 An annual, it depends upon a good seed crop or a well-stocked seed bank for a population to return the following year (Core 1941; Great Plains Flora Association 1986).
-This species is often found growing along animal trails or in other microsites where the sandy soil has periodic disturbance, which keeps competing vegetation sparse.
+This species is often found growing along animal trails or in other microsites where the sandy soil has periodic disturbance that keeps competing vegetation sparse.